AdrianIordache/AdrianIordache/README.md

 ## My name is Adrian Iordache

- - *Senior Machine Learning and Computer Vision Engineer at idrive AI*
+ - *Senior Machine Learning and Computer Vision Engineer at Grab (Contractor)*
  - *Ph.D. student in Artificial Intelligence at Univeristy of Bucharest*
  - *Proficient in Machine Learning, Computer Vision and Deep Learning*